joemisner/misnersplunktool/README.md

  * fixed report code related to adjacencies causing a crash
  * added Discovery Report tool for creating a combined report of multiple Splunk instances at once

+2017.10.25

+ * added Topology view to Discovery Report tool
+ * fixed Tools menu code not checking for inactive splunkd connection and causing a crash
+ * disabled QWebView right-click menu which incorrectly displayed a "Reload" action
+ * misc code cleanup